-- 4.13 The Pilot and pilot boat coxswain should consider the hazards associated with undertaking the transfer whilst the pilot boat radar is operational.
-Any decision taken to suspend its usage during the transfer should only be made after fully assessing the prevailing conditions and the potential impact on navigation and situational awareness. - 4.14 During restricted visibility, it is recommended that whenever possible, a ship to be served is approached around its stern and not across the bow.
+- 4.12 Whilst undertaking the transfer operation, the pilot boat radar should be placed in standby mode, unless due to the prevailing conditions it would impact the navigational and situational awareness (see section 12.3 regarding restricted visibility). - 4.13 During restricted visibility, it is recommended that whenever possible, a ship to be served is approached around its stern and not across the bow.
 CHAs should ensure that coxswains are fully familiar with the requirements of the collision regulations governing navigation in restricted visibility.

-5. The Ship
+5. THE SHIP

-- 5.1 Ships have a duty to rig their pilot ladders in accordance with The International Convention for Safety of Life at Sea (SOLAS) regulation / 23 and IMO resolution A 1045(27) as amended.
-A copy of the poster showing IMO requirements and IMPA recommendations "Required Boarding Arrangements for PILOT" is included in Annex 1 to this Code.
-Local requirements relating to the ship's side required and height above the water should be passed via radio prior to the ship's arrival. - 5.2 Pilot transfer operations should not be undertaken on ships that do not fully comply with transfer arrangements as referred to in 5.1 above Unless there has been prior consultation with the CHA.
+- 5.1 Ships have a duty to rig their pilot ladders in accordance with The International Convention for Safety of Life at Sea (SOLAS) Regulation V/23 and IMO resolution A 1045(27) as amended.
+A copy of the poster showing IMO requirements and IMPA recommendations - "Required Boarding Arrangements for PILOT" is included in Annex 1 to this Code.
+Local requirements relating to the ship's side required and height above the water should be passed via radio prior to the ship's arrival. - 5.2 Pilot transfer operations should not be undertaken on ships that do not fully comply with transfer arrangements as referred to in section 5.1 above.
+Unless there has been prior consultation with the CHA.
 It is the responsibility of the vessel to ensure a safe working environment is provided for the Pilot once embarked. - 5.3 The pilot ladder should be rigged and secured at the appropriate pilot boarding position on the ship's side or at the side door if fitted.
 This should be as near amidships as possible and on the parallel body of the ship, clear of all discharges. - 5.4 In order to allow the ladder to sit flush against the ship's side a list should be avoided.
 If a list cannot be avoided, the ladder should be rigged on the side which will allow it to remain flush against the side of the ship. - 5.5 During Pilot transfer, the responsible officer, should be in direct contact with the bridge.
 This should normally be by radio. - 5.6 During the transfer, the ship should maintain adequate steerage at the speed requested by the pilot boat coxswain.
-It must be recognised that turning propellers are an ever-present danger to persons involved in transfer operations. - 5.7 During a Pilot transfer operation, a ship should not be stopped in the water, or her engines put astern, except in an emergency or when requested by the pilot boat coxswain. - 5.8 When transferring a pilot with a combination arrangement, the accommodation ladder must always lead aft.

-- 5.9 The accommodation ladder must be rigged at a height to allow the pilot boat to lie alongside the pilot ladder section, with sufficient allowance for swell, such that no part of the pilot boat can contact the accommodation ladder.
-The lower platform of the accommodation ladder shall be a minimum of 5 metres above sea level. - 5.10 When using a combination arrangement, the accommodation ladder should be secured to the ships side.
-The pilot ladder must be firmly attached to the ships side 1.5m above the accommodation platform.
-Securing to the ships side can be achieved by using eye pad, magnetic or pneumatic systems
+Turning propellers are a potentially life-threatening hazard to persons involved in transfer operations. - 5.7 During a Pilot transfer operation, a ship should not be stopped in the water, or its engines put astern, except in an emergency or when requested by the pilot boat coxswain. - 5.8 When transferring a pilot with a combination arrangement, the accommodation ladder must always lead aft. - 5.9 The accommodation ladder must be rigged at a height to allow the pilot boat to lie alongside the pilot ladder section, with sufficient allowance for swell, such that no part of the pilot boat can contact the accommodation ladder.
+The lower platform of the accommodation ladder shall be a minimum of 5 metres above sea level. - 5.10 When using a combination arrangement, the accommodation ladder should be secured to the ship's side.
+The pilot ladder must be firmly attached to the ship's side 1.5m above the accommodation platform.
+It is the vessel's responsibility to ensure that the means of securing the ladder is suitable and fit for purpose.